The interest in CRM to CMS (Content Management System) integration almost eclipses requests among CRM buyers for CRM to ERP integration.

-For many people, CRM to ERP integration is easy to conceptualize — two operational database applications exchange certain records and field-level data in some fashion.
-For example, one possible CRM to ERP integration result is that ERP sales order history records can be viewed within a CRM account record.
+For many people, CRM to ERP integration is easy to conceptualize—two operational database applications exchange certain records and field-level data in some fashion.
+For example, one possible CRM-to-ERP integration result is that ERP sales order history records can be viewed within a CRM account record.

-But how do you “integrate” a database application (CRM) with a what amounts to a collection of website pages (a CMS)?
+But how do you “integrate” a database application (CRM) with what amounts to a collection of website pages (a CMS)?
 On the surface, these are different species of application.

 Embed CRM Web Form Code Within a Website

-The simplest level of CRM to CMS integration is the embedding CRM-generated forms within a website that’s built on a popular standalone CMS platform such as WordPress, Drupal or Joomla.
-Some CRM systems allow for natively generating the web form code that is embedded in a CMS using an iFrame or HTML plus JavaScript.
-Other CRM systems rely on third party solutions for form code.
+Some CRM systems allow natively generating the web form code embedded in a CMS using an iFrame or HTML plus JavaScript.
+Other CRM systems rely on third-party solutions for form code.

 A recommended first step is to loosen the definition of the word integration.